Does Your Organization Meet All NIST Requirements?

 The US National Institute of Standards and Technology (NIST) promotes and maintains measurement standards and guidelines to help protect the data and information systems of federal agencies.
 If your organization specializes in these spaces, the NIST compliance framework should not be a stranger to you.

 Initially, the NIST 800-171 was meant to be a “common sense” set of guidelines for any organization seeking to improve their cybersecurity.
-Unfortunately, since compliance with NIST 800-171 became a requirement in 2017, contractors have been inaccurately self-attesting to NIST 171 compliance, which has resulted in serious cybersecurity deficiencies, security breaches, and delayed projects.
-In response to this, the DoD announced the impending launch of the Cybersecurity Maturity Model Certification (CMMC) in September 2020.
+Since compliance with NIST 800-171 became a requirement in 2017, contractors have been inaccurately self-attesting to NIST 171 compliance, which has resulted in serious cybersecurity deficiencies, security breaches, and delayed projects.
+In response to this, the DoD announced the impending compliance due date of the Cybersecurity Maturity Model Certification (CMMC) for September 2020.
 Once officially released, a CMMC certification will be required in place of self-attested NIST compliance.

-The good news is you can get ready for the CMMC today, by partnering with a third-party auditor (C3PAO) like Withum to perform a NIST compliance audit and cybersecurity assessment.
+The good news is you can get ready for the CMMC today, by partnering with Withum to perform a NIST compliance audit and cybersecurity assessment.
+Reach out to us for a complimentary consultation.

 Consequences of NIST 800-171 Non-Compliance